-- 1) First void urine sample (Weeks 8 and 16 only)
+- 1) First void urine sample (Weeks 8 and 16 only) - 2) Saliva sample (Weeks 8 and 16 only)

 7.4.
 Interactive Voice Response System:

 Participants will continue to use the IVR system on a daily basis throughout the experimental period to record the number of study cigarettes smoked per day, measurement of e-cig use and use of non-study cigarettes or other tobacco products.
 Measurement of e-cig use will be collected by asking two questions: how many daily e-cigarette episodes occurred, where one episode consists of around 10-15 puffs or up to approximately 10 minutes, and what proportion of pods and/or cartridges were used per day.
 Participants will also be asked to log how many flavors of e-cigs they used per day.
 During the first week after Baseline 1, the IVR system will collect information about mood and withdrawal symptoms.